 LinkedIn Sales Navigator

 When it comes to prospect hunting tools for your social selling, LinkedIn Sales Navigator is your best bet.

 This great tool helps you target the right buyers, understand key insights, and make your outreach personalized.
 So it is not a surprise that for many sales professionals, “social selling” means LinkedIn.

-The tool is enriched with some of the advanced search filters that bring a detailed viewpoint to the tip of your fingers and improves your sales process.
+The tool is enriched with some of the advanced search filters that bring a detailed view to the tip of your fingers and improve your sales process.
 LinkedIn Sales Navigator is trusted by more than 80% of the Forbes Cloud 100.

 An alternative might be FRONTLINE Selling (previously known as PeopleLinx).

 You’ve probably heard before that having a good CRM (Customer Relationship Management) is crucial for efficient maintenance & creating relationships with your customers.

 Nimble might be a good option for you, especially if you are a small business.
 It is a CRM designed for the social media age.
 The platform organizes your buyers and leads and allows you to keep track of your entire relationship with them—including your social media interactions.

 Nimble easily allows you to compile all social media data into specific records for each lead that you are nurturing, tracking your engagement with the person as you go.

 81% of people use Instagram to help research products and services.
 And 2 in 3 people say the network helps foster interactions with brands.
 It is absolutely crucial to stay in touch with your fan and potential customers!
 InstaChamp can help you with that.